 Biotin-Ahx-Ub-PA

-a potent and specific inhibitor of deubiquitylating enzymes (DUBs), labeled on the N-terminus with biotin and a C-terminal propargylamide (PA) electrophile.
+activity-based probe for deubiquitinating enzymes (DUBs), labeled with an N-terminal biotin and C-terminal propargylamide (PA) electrophile.

 Additional information